Beautiful places to visit in Sri Lanka: Pearl of the Indian Ocean

-Things to see in sri lanka, beautiful places in sri lanka, beautiful places to visit in sri lanka, places to visit in sri lanka
+Things to see in sri lanka, beautiful places in sri lanka, beautiful places to visit in sri lanka, places to visit in sri lanka, Sri lanka beautiful place, Sri Lanka beautiful places, highlights of Sri Lanka

 There are several UNESCO heritage sites and Buddhist monuments to explore in Sri Lanka.

 So what are the beautiful places in Sri Lanka?
 The country boasts of a wide array of wildlife.
 Some fine sandy beaches are to be found here – the quiet ones near sleepy towns as well as the more lively ones besides large resorts with all facilities.
 From the coastal areas, it is not too far to experience misty mountains and lush tea plantations.
 As for the culturally inclined travelers, there are several UNESCO heritage sites and Buddhist monuments to explore.
 There are some charming colonial towns where wandering around will suit most tastes.
-Let me give you 5 reasons to visit, and show you the top places to visit in Sri Lanka.
+Let me show you the top places to visit in Sri Lanka.

 Sri Lanka has more than 3000 years of continuous history.
 The Sinhalese came to this island in 6th century BC, and Buddhism was introduced in 3rd century BC.